CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 H1: There is an association between a history of Chickenpox and the risk to develop a Glioma

-H0: The history of Chickenpox does not predict the risk to develop the risj to develop a glioma
+H0: The history of Chickenpox does not predict the risk to develop the risk to develop a glioma

 H1: The history of Chickenpox predicts the risk to develop a glioma